Joseph Mooney (New Zealand politician): Political career

+First term, 2020-2023

 Mooney was selected as the National Party candidate for the new Southland electorate in July 2020, following Hamish Walker's decision to leave Parliament after he admitted that he had leaked private patient information to the media.
 Mooney won preference over journalist Olivia Caldwell and Dunedin restaurant manager Matthew French.
 At the 2020 general election, he was elected to the Southland seat by a margin of 5,645 votes over Labour Party candidate Jon Mitchell.
 Labour, however, won the party vote in the electorate, with 38.7%.
-Mooney has identified the first issue he intends to deal with as an MP will be to get more seasonal workers "on the ground" to address the fruit-picking "crisis" in Central Otago.
-Mooney is one of five new National Party MPs in the 53rd Parliament.
+Mooney has identified the first issue he intended to deal with as an MP will be to get more seasonal workers "on the ground" to address the fruit-picking "crisis" in Central Otago.
+Mooney was one of five new National Party MPs in the 53rd Parliament.